gitpython-developers/GitPython/fuzzing/README.md

 infrastructure provided by [OSS-Fuzz][oss-fuzz-repo].
 This document aims to provide necessary information for working with fuzzing in GitPython.

-The details about the latest OSS-Fuzz test status, including build logs and coverage reports, is made available at [this link](https://introspector.oss-fuzz.com/project-profile?project=gitpython).
+The latest details regarding OSS-Fuzz test status, including build logs and coverage reports, is made available at [this link](https://introspector.oss-fuzz.com/project-profile?project=gitpython).

 ## How to Contribute